spacetimeengineer/mupy/README.md

   - Maximize Material Independence / Material Configuration
   - Maximize Constructibility / Deconstructability Freedom
   - Minimize Manufacturing Time / Cost / Resources
-  - Maximize Bindability / Connectivity
+  - Maximize Bindability / Connectivity / Adaptibility
-  - Minimize Required Tools
+  - Minimize Required Tools / Assembly Time
-  - Maxmize Compadible Part Count
+  - Maxmize Connective Hardware Count

 ### CUBX0012 Family
-The flagship style of parts which were primarily developed during project rho was the CUBX0012 family.

 ![Alt Text](resources/rho_legend_0.png)

- This was mostly implemented with 3D printers and the main goal of this project was to create hardware families which could satisfy a great deal of requirements pertaining to the possible decentralized development of large scale systems which granted effeciency-of-scale level cost-reduction.
+The flagship family which represented project ρ was the CUBX0012 family.
+This was the best developed cubic family and propelled project ρ since CUBX0012 was so general purpose.
+It can be thought of as a family making up hardware elements which the simplest form attempted to build boxes from side panels ; a box with a cavity if cut up into six equal shapes would represent the general archetype geometry consituting CUBX0012 hardware elements.
+From more simple parts can more complex geometry be derived making up new types which belong to CUBX0012.
+CUBX0012 is currently retired but will be replaced soon.

-### Build a star destroyer level spacecraft in orbit.
+### Build Large Spacecraft

 It cannot be underestimated the level of infrastructure needed to make a star destroyer level spacecraft in earth orbit.
 It is a ver difficult, dangerous and expensive in every sense of the meaning however such a craft would represent a new level of freedom in humaninty.
 I like this iodea because it is hard but it is also rewarding.
 What if we had a tool that could do this.